hook, line, & cyb3r

 you play this game by playing go fish

-a zero prep, GMless, pick-up-&-play one shot of dastardly neon-tinged montages, leaning on mechanics you've known like your entire life & a vast array of generative tables to slide you effortlessly into playing out the chaotic professional lives of shadowrunners, bounty hunters, or some other type of high tech dystopic gig economy adjacent freelance criminals for hire.
+hook line & cyb3r is a zero prep, GMless, pick-up-&-play one shot of blade-wielding bounty hunters & dastardly neon-tinged montages. an array of generative tables are layered over mechanics you've known like your whole life– the game of go fish– sliding you effortlessly into the chaotic professional lives of shadowrunners, bounty hunters, or some other type of high tech dystopic gig economy adjacent freelance criminals for hire.

 stats & resources